-Each one of these is five two-hour sessions, plus a show.
+Each one of these is five two-hour sessions, plus a show (or sometimes two).
 8 students per class, $220 each.

-- This is an intro to “game of the scene” work -- meant for new people and vets who want to strengthen game of the scene.
-Base reality, unusual thing and using walk-ons and tag-outs to support.
-How to accept/reject offers.
-Saying why.
+- This is an intro to “game of the scene” work.
+It's meant for new people and vets who want to strengthen game of the scene.
+We go over looking for the "unusual thing" and also being a good "voice of reason."
+We also practice pulling premises from a monologue.
 Class show: monologues and scenes.

 - Level Three: Harold

 - Meant for students ready for a challenge.
 Second beats, third beats, group games and connections.
 Use all of your improv muscles: an organic start, big heightening moves, patterns, being inspired by reality and tying it all up.
 Class show: Harold.

 - Advanced class, the teacher picks the form.
 Should have taken at least one of the other levels OR have 3+ years long-form experience somewhere.
 Email Will if you're not sure.
 Class show: It depends.

 Besides those core classes, we offer lots of stuff depending on who's teaching and what they want.

 - We just started doing sketch classes again in 2021.
 Nate Smith is our first teacher and I expect we will have others.